 Perched high in the Himalayas, also known as a terrain that resembles Mars or the moon, Ladakh in Northern India is the land of the high passes that extends from the Siachen Glacier in the Karakoram range to the main Great Himalayas to the south.

 The people in Ladakh are usually of Tibetan and Indo-Aryan descent.
-A bike ride on a Royal Enfield is increasingly popular in this side of the world, but for an experience that demands an adventure there’s no better way to see the remote ranges through a self-supported multi-day cycling tour on the Leh to Srinagar highway.
+A bike ride on a Royal Enfield is increasingly popular on this side of the world.
+Still, for an experience that demands an adventure, there’s no better way to see the remote ranges through a self-supported multi-day cycling tour on the Leh to Srinagar highway.

-You can easily reserve your Giant bikes from the Summer Leh mountain shop in Leh town and embark on a two-day or three-day visiting the Gurdwara Pathar Sahib, pass by Army camps and see these people serve their country, stop at the Magnetic Hill which is suppose to defy gravity and also visit the Lamayuru Monastery, one of the oldest monasteries dating back to the 10th century.
+You can easily reserve your Giant bikes from the Summer Leh mountain shop in Leh town and embark on a two-day, or three-day visiting the Gurdwara Pathar Sahib, pass by Army camps and see these people serve their country, stop at the Magnetic Hill, which is supposed to defy gravity and also visit the Lamayuru Monastery, one of the oldest monasteries dating back to the 10th century.

 You will get a kick from carrying whatever little belongings you have, leaving away the luxury of your 21st-century life to seek the contentment of nature and thrill of riding on a bicycle.